-Grantees shall participate, as required by Department, with City, State and/or Federal government evaluative studies designed to show the effectiveness of Grantees' services.
-Grantees agree to meet the requirements of and participate in the evaluation program and management information systems of the City.
-The City agrees that any final reports generated through the evaluation program shall be made available to Grantees within thirty working days of receipt of any evaluation report and such response shall become part of the official report.
+Grantee(s) shall participate, as required by Department, with City, State and/or Federal government evaluative studies designed to show the effectiveness of Grantee(s)' services.
+Grantee(s) agree to meet the requirements of and participate in the evaluation program and management information systems of the City.
+The City agrees that any final reports generated through the evaluation program shall be made available to Grantee(s) within thirty working days of receipt of any evaluation report and such response shall become part of the official report.

-D. As-Needed Services
+H. As-Needed Services

-Subject to the City's approval, the grant(s) awarded under this RFP may be amended in accordance with City requirements to include additional services by the Grantee as-needed by the City and for services related to the scope of work described in this RFP.
-The scope and cost of as-needed services will be negotiated.
+Subject to the City's approval, the awarded agreements under this RFP may be amended in accordance with City requirements to include additional services by Grantee(s) as needed by the City and for services related to the scope of work described in this RFP.
+The scope and cost of asneeded services will be negotiated.

 III.
-PRE-PROPOSAL INFORMATION
+Pre-Proposal Information